Mohammed-Elkharakany/project1_GEOG4057/README.md

 Script Description
 The script, importNoTaxJSON, performs the following tasks:

-Reads the JSON file (no_tax.json).
+1-Reads the JSON file (no_tax.json).
-Converts geometries from WKT format.
+2-Converts geometries from WKT format.
-Creates a feature class with appropriate fields.
+3-Creates a feature class with appropriate fields.
-Writes data from the JSON file to the feature class.
+4-Writes data from the JSON file to the feature class.
-Provides an ArcGIS Pro interface for file selection and shapefile naming.
+5-Provides an ArcGIS Pro interface for file selection and shapefile naming.

 How to Use
-Ensure you have ArcGIS Pro and arcpy installed.
+1-Ensure you have ArcGIS Pro and arcpy installed.
-Place the JSON file (no_tax.json) in your workspace directory.
+2-Place the JSON file (no_tax.json) in your workspace directory.
-Run the script with the output shapefile name as an argument.
+3-Run the script with the output shapefile name as an argument.